The Massachusetts Department of Unemployment Assistance (DUA) is the agency that sends checks to people who claim unemployment benefits.

 If you began working while you were collecting Unemployment Insurance benefits and you did not report your wages to the DUA, you would be "at fault" in causing the overpayment.
 Or if you don’t have any children but you claimed a child as a dependent in order to collect the extra $25 weekly dependent allowance, you would also be at fault.

 DUA has the burden to show that you were at fault.
+If you disagree with DUA's decision that you were at fault, you can file an appeal.
 But be sure to submit to DUA whatever proof you have to show you were not at fault.

 In addition to showing you were not at fault in creating the overpayment, you must show that paying back the UI benefits would cause you or your family financial hardship.
 You need to show that paying the money back would leave you and your family without enough money for daily living expenses.
 These expenses may include food, clothing, rent, utilities, insurance, job or job search-related transportation expenses, and medical expenses for yourself and your family.
 Submit copies of receipts for your expenses.

 Yes, if you cannot show financial hardship, you may be able to show that paying the money back to DUA would be "against equity and good conscience."
 This simply means it would be unfair.
-For example, if you relied on DUA's decision that you had a right to these benefits and you went out and made a purchase you would not have made - you bought a new truck with the money and now you cannot return the truck, or you passed up an opportunity to get benefits from another source - Food Stamps or welfare, then making you repay the money to the DUA would be unfair.
+For example, if you relied on DUA's decision that you had a right to these benefits and you went out and made a purchase you would not have made - you bought a new truck with the money and now you cannot return the truck, or you passed up an opportunity to get benefits from another source like SNAP or cash assistance, then making you repay the money to the DUA would be unfair.

-You can get a waiver request form from your local DUA office, you can call the DUA Telephone Claims Center and ask them to send you a waiver request form, or you can get the form online.
 Fill it out as completely as possible, make copies of the information that shows you were not at fault and it would be a financial hardship to repay the money.
-Send the package to DUA Waiver Unit 2nd Floor, 19 Staniford Street, Boston, MA 02114.
-Make sure to keep a copy of everything you send.
+If you have a paper copy of the Waiver Application form, send the form and your copies to the address on your Waiver Application.
+Keep a copy of everything you send.

 The only way to make sure DUA doesn't collect the overpayment while you are asking for a waiver is to pay attention to all the notices you get.
 Respond to all the notices within the time frames the notices describe.